 Interaction Rating=Moderate Be cautious with this combination.

-Some casein peptides, called lactotripeptides, might decrease blood pressure.
-Taking these casein peptides along with medications for high blood pressure might cause your blood pressure to go too low.
+Casein peptides might lower blood pressure.
+Taking casein peptides along with medications that lower blood pressure might cause blood pressure to go too low.
+Monitor your blood pressure closely.

-Herbs and supplements that might lower blood pressure: Some casein peptides, called lactotripeptides, might decrease blood pressure.
-Taking these casein peptides along with other herbs or supplements that might also lower blood pressure might cause blood pressure to drop too low.
-Some of these herbs and supplements are andrographis, cat's claw, coenzyme Q-10, fish oil, L-arginine, lycium, stinging nettle, theanine, and others.
+Herbs and supplements that might lower blood pressure: Casein peptides might lower blood pressure.
+Taking it with other supplements that have the same effect might cause blood pressure to drop too much.
+Examples of supplements with this effect include andrographis, L-arginine, niacin, and stinging nettle.

 There are no known interactions with foods.